WHICH FAIRVIEW, ALABAMA?

 Wallace was first named "Florence" but the application for a post office was refused because there was already a Florence, Alabama.
 It was then named "Miriamville."

-When Major Wallace built a mill there he changed the name to "Wallace."
+When Major Wallace built a mill there, he changed the name to "Wallace."

 The following are names of some of our area’s towns, communities and settlements.
 Some may not be in existence any more.
 Many I hadn’t heard of until I came across this list:

 Scranage, Mortimer, Steadham, Ackley, Clematis, Hadley, Hillaryton, Barryton, Mosquito Flats, Windom, Lusk, Hartwood, Mt.
 Olive (6 miles from Wallace, 4 from Sardine), Blue Springs, Juniper, Still, Poplar Springs, Stanton, Manistef, State Line, Billville, Ginnvile, Hurricane, Nadawah, Dolive, Carpenter, Fannie, Scratchankle, and Magnolia Springs.
-Add your choice to this list by contacting me!

 In a discussion at church some time back, the topic was the concept of ultimate love as laid out in First Corinthians chapter 13.
 One lady in the group said her husband was an extreme example of that.
 She said he was just too easy on people.

-He added that she was always fussing at him about letting people take advantage of him.
-He went on to explain what she meant by that.
 "A person owed me a lot of back rent and my wife insisted I go get the money due us, so I finally agreed to do it.
 After an hour or so, I came back home, and she met me at the door and asked if I got the money.
 I replied, ‘No, but I loaned him $50.00.’"

 Word got to us a couple of weeks back that we are lax in giving credit for work done on the preparations for Old 100.
 We have no intention of leaving anyone out, and that’s the fear one has when trying to list names.
 You’re bound to slight someone even though it was unintentionally done.
 Some folks have thin skins.
 I’ve heard it said that it’s best when everyone wants to get something done, and no one cares who gets the credit.